makrai/notes/farahani2012-abstractive-summ-persian.md

     * lightweight fine-tuning phase by employing transfer learning benefits
 * BERT [14], and T5 [15] are amongst widely used pre-trained language models
-  * BERT uses a Masked Language Model (MLM) and an encoder-decoder stack to perform joint conditioning on the left and right context
+  * BERT uses a Masked Language Model (MLM) and an encoder-decoder stack to
+    * joint conditioning on the left and right context
 * T5, is a unified Seq2Seq framework that employs Text-to-Text format to address NLP text-based problems
   * multilingual variation of the T5 model is called mT5 [16] that covers
     * 101 different languages and is trained on a Common Crawl-based dataset
 * BERT model also has a
-  * multilingual version.
-However, there are
+  * multilingual version
-  * numerous monolingual variations of this model [17,18] that have shown to outperform the multilingual version on various NLP tasks.
+  * numerous monolingual variations of this model [17,18] that have shown to outperform the multilingual version on various NLP tasks
   * For Persian, the ParsBERT model [19] has shown SOTA on many Persian NLP tasks such as Named Entity Recognition (NER) and Sentiment Analysis
 * contributions: